 T-SQL (Transact SQL) is commonly associated with Microsoft SQL Server.
 Originally developed by Sybase, it also became the proprietary SQL dialect of Microsoft's primary relational DBMS.
 When an application communicates with SQL Server, it does so by sending a T-SQL statement.

-T-SQL adds general-purpose language features: the ability to declare local variables, conditionals, loops, transaction control, error and exception handling; built-in functions for math, strings, date/time, etc; and some extensions to SQL statements.
+T-SQL adds general-purpose language features: the ability to declare local variables, conditionals, loops, transaction control, Kill and exception handling; built-in functions for math, strings, date/time, etc; and some extensions to SQL statements.